Last updated on December 10, 2020

-If a DIB company does not possess CUI but possesses Federal Contract Information (FCI), it is required to meet FAR Clause 52.204-21 and must be certified at a minimum of CMMC Level 1.
+If a DIB company does not possess, store, or transmit CUI but possesses Federal Contract Information (FCI), it is required to meet FAR clause 52.204-21 and must be certified at a minimum of CMMC Level 1.

 Companies that solely produce Commercial-Off-The-Shelf (COTS) products do not require a CMMC certification.

-Yes, so long as your company does not solely produce COTS products, it will need to obtain a CMMC certificate.
+If the DoD contract has a CMMC requirement and so long as your company does not solely produce COTS products, you will need to obtain a CMMC certificate.
 The level of the CMMC certificate is dependent upon the type and nature of information flowed down from your prime contractor.

-CMMC applies to only a DIB contractor’s unclassified networks that handle, process, and/or store FCI or CUI.
+CMMC applies to only DIB contractor’s unclassified networks that process, store or transmit FCI or CUI.

-The CMMC AB will provide information and set requirements for prospective C3PAOs and individual assessors.
-Prospective C3PAOs and assessors should reference the CMMC AB website (www.cmmcab.org).
+The CMMC-AB will provide information on DoD requirements for candidate C3PAOs and manage the registration process.
+Candidate C3PAOs should reference the CMMC-AB website (www.cmmcab.org).

 The Authorized and Accredited CAICO will be established to manage and oversee the training, testing, authorizing, and certifying of candidate assessors and instructors.
 The CAICO will be required to meet DoD requirements and achieve compliance with ISO/IEC 17024, Conformity Assessment – General Requirements for Bodies Operating Certification of Persons Conformity Assessment.